 - 51A.
-Fundamental duties.-It shall be the duty of every citizen of India- - (a) to abide by the Constitution and respect its ideals and institutions, the National Flag and the National Anthem; - (b) to cherish and follow the noble ideals which inspired our national struggle for freedom; - (c) to uphold and protect the sovereignty, unity and integrity of India; - (d) to defend the country and render national service when called upon to do so; - (e) to promote harmony and the spirit of common brotherhood amongst all the people of India transcending religious, linguistic and regional or sectional diversities; to renounce practices derogatory to the dignity of women: - (f) to value and preserve the rich heritage of our composite culture; - (g) to protect and improve the natural environment including forests, lakes, rivers and wild life, and to have compassion for living creatures; - (h) to develop the scientific temper, humanism and the spirit of inquiry and reform; - (I) to safeguard public property and to abjure violence; - (j) to strive towards excellence in all spheres of individual and collective activity so that the nation constantly rises to higher levels of endeavour and achievement: - (k) who is a parent of guardian to provide opportunities for education to his child or, as the case may be, ward between the age of six and fourteen years.
+Fundamental Duties It shall be the duty of every citizen of India. - (a) to abide by the Constitution and respect its ideals and institutions, the National Flag and the National Anthem. - (b) to cherish and follow the noble ideals which inspired our national struggle for freedom. - (c) to uphold and protect the sovereignty, unity and integrity of India. - (d) to defend the country and render national service when called upon to do so; - (e) to promote harmony and the spirit of common brotherhood amongst all the people of India transcending religious, linguistic and regional or sectional diversities; to renounce practices derogatory to the dignity of women. - (f) to value and preserve the rich heritage of our composite culture; - (g) to protect and improve the natural environment including forests, lakes, rivers and wild life and to have compassion for living creatures. - (h) to develop the scientific temper, humanism and the spirit of inquiry and reform; - (i) to safeguard public property and to abjure violence; - to strive towards excellence in all spheres of individuals and collective activity so that the nation constantly rises to higher levels of endeavour and achievement; - (k) who is a parent or guardian to provide opportunities for education to his child or, as the case may be, ward between the age of six and fourteen years. - 1.
+Ins. by the Constitution (Forty second Amendment Act, 1976, s 11 (w.e.f.
+3-1-1977) - 2.
+Ins. by the Constitution (Eighty Sixth Amendment) Act, 2002, s 4 (w.e.f.
+1-4-2010)